freifunk-bielefeld/docs/gateway_testing.md

 ##What is NAT64?

 NAT64 on the gateway translates all IPv6 packets using the special prefix to IPv4 packets.
-The target IPv4 address extracted fro mthe IPv6 address of the paket.
+The target IPv4 address extracted fro mthe IPv6 address of the packet.
+For NAT64 we use the program called "tayga".

 ##What are IPv6 Router Advertisments?